evanberkowitz/metaq/README.md

                                 # If METAQ_LOOP_FOREVER is true then METAQ will continue to look for remaining tasks,
                                 # even if it finds none and it is not waiting for any tasks to finish.
 METAQ_SLEEPY_TIME=3             # Number of seconds to sleep before repeating the main task-attempting loop.
-METAQ_MACHINE=machine           # Any string.
-Right now doesn't do anything, but it could in the future!
-                                # Would interact with METAQ MACHINE flag.
 METAQ_VERBOSITY=2               # How much detail do you want to see?
                                 # Levels of detail are offset by tabbing 4 spaces.
 METAQ_SIMULTANEOUS_TASKS=1048576 # An integer that limits how many tasks can run concurrently.